As it starts to get colder, more and more of your runs might be happening on a treadmill.

 Make sure that you’re prepared with fuel, such as energy gels, fruits, and electrolytes/energy drinks whenever you have to be on the treadmill for a long time.
 If you have a treadmill at home, consider asking your significant other to bring you stuff for a much needed break!

 13. How to Cool Down

 Just like you want to make sure that you get a warm-up in, you need to take the time to cool down.
-A good rule of thumb is to walk for one minute per every mile that you ran.
+A good rule of thumb is to walk one minute for every mile that you ran.
 If you ran five miles, then you should walk for five minutes as a cool down.

-Make sure that your heart rate gets below 100 beats per minute before you finish your cool down and then give yourself a pat on the back for a job well done!
+Make sure that your heart rate gets below 100 beats per minute before you finish your cool down, and then give yourself a pat on the back for a job well done!
 You got your workout in, no matter how ugly or pretty it was!

 Finally, don’t forget to stretch the major muscle groups after you walk it out for at least 3-5 minutes.
 You may also want to foam roll or have someone massage your muscles and take an ice bath or put your feet in ice water.